 We needed to find a way to clearly identify what we wanted to say in our book.
 There were emerging ideas that came from left and right but it just wouldn’t come together as one whole so we thought that the Book Sprints methodology would actually force us to really come down to conclusions, decisions and a consensus how that book should look like and what the main content areas should be.

 [Holger Schmid, Program Director at MAVA Foundation]

 Sprinting a book concept

-During the 2-days the participants developed a shared vision and the objectives for the book, agreed on the target audience, the style and scope of the book, brainstormed and mapped out the content, developed a table of content and created detailed outlines for each chapter.
+During the two days the participants developed a shared vision and the objectives for the book, agreed on the target audience, the style and scope of the book, brainstormed and mapped out the content, developed a table of content and created detailed outlines for each chapter.

 Catherine, the copywriter, was there, as was Adam, the book’s project manager.
-We were able to discuss the basics of the style of the book with them and give feedback on their design proposals.
+The MAVA colleagues were able to discuss the style of the book with them and give feedback on their design proposals.
 All participants agreed that the book should feel precious to hold, but not inaccessible.
 The design choices should be elegant but understated.
 Photography should stand out and speak for itself and text should have space to breathe.